Qinying-Liu/Awesome-Open-Vocabulary-Semantic-Segmentation/README.md

-# Awesome Weakly-supervised Temporal Action Localization
+# Awesom-Open-Vocabulary-Semantic-Segmentation
-A curated publication list on weakly-supervised temporal action localization.
+A curated publication list on awesom-Open-Vocabulary-Semantic-Segmentation.

 This repository was built to facilitate navigating the mainstream on weakly-supervised temporal action localization.
 Please note that only **accepted** papers (for reliability) by **conferences** (for brevity) are contained here.